Anthrayos of Kallada

-Mor Anthrayos believed as Syriac Orthodox Metropolitan of Jerusalem.
-He arrived in Kerala on AD 1678 with three of brothers.
-The one of the brother is Monk, accompanied with Metropolitan.
-They stayed Mulanthuruthy in so much years, And after he found chapel in vettikal known as Vettikal Dayaro and leaving there.

-He travelled to Piravom, Kuruppampady, Puthencavu, Manarcad and later stayed in Kallada.
-Some rumors said that, Mor Anthrayos used white horse and travel around there.
-He also visited Kundara and lighten candle in rainy time.
-At last, He entombed in Kallada Church.
+Mor Anthrayos was a Syriac Orthodox Metropolitan of Jerusalem.
+He arrived in Kerala in 1678 CE with three brothers.
+Together, they stayed in Mulanthuruthy for many years; after, he founded a chapel known as Vettikal Dayaro.
+He then left and travelled to Piravom, Kuruppampady, Puthencavu, Manarcad and later stayed in Kallada.
+Legend holds that he used a white horse and traveled throughout the region.
+He also visited Kundara, lighting a candle during rainy times.
+Upon his death he was entombed in Kallada Church.

-After her Accompanied brother Monk travel to chennithala and entombed Raabans Simhasana church.
-The faithful believed that place is holy place.

-Srambikal Family
+Srambikal family

 The Another two brother staying at Srambikkal (Church building) in Kuravilangad.
 The one of Joseph married from Palasana family.
 Two sons were born to them.
-One married into the Kattumangadu family and the other settled down with Thanangattil (Thanangukadu) family near Mulanthuruthy.
+One married into the Kattumangadu family, and the other settled down with Thanangattil (Thanangukadu) family near Mulanthuruthy.
 They are popularly known as Srambikal family.

 The Mor Gregorios of Parumala, Kattumangattu family and the present Catholicos Mor Baselios Joseph of Jacobite Syrian Christian Church from this route family.

-Major Church's
+Major churches

 St. Mary's Orthodox Church, Kallada

-The St. Mary's Orthodox Syrian Church, Kallada is famous for the entombed church of Mor Anthrayos.
+St. Mary's Orthodox Syrian Church, Kallada is famous for the entombed church of Mor Anthrayos.
 The thousands of pilgrims gathered together in the feast of Mor Anthrayos also known as Mor Anthrayos Pilgrim Centre.

 St. Thomas Orthodox Syrian Church, Kundara

 St. Thomas Orthodox Syrian Church in Kundara is famous for the feast of Mor Anthrayos.
-Many people are coming to the Occasional Memorial ceremony of the holy father to celebrate the feast without any cast or religion, also known as festival of the Land.
+Many people are coming to the Occasional Memorial ceremony of the holy father to celebrate the feast without any caste or religion, also known as festival of the Land.